 Adenium Obesum and Adenium Arabicum are two of the most well-known species in the desert rose family.
 To tell their differences, we can look at the caudex, the leaves, and the flowers.
-It’s not too difficult at all.
-Come with us, together let’s explore these two beauties right now.
+It’s not at all too difficult.
+Let’s explore these two beauties right now.

 As you can see right here, the Arabicum caudex is much bigger or fatter than Obesum caudex.
 If it is a pure Arabicum without any hybrids, its caudex can grow up to, well if we may put it frankly, the size of.. a refrigerator.